 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-ASU 2016-02 requires an entity to recognize a right-of-use asset and lease liability for all leases with terms of more than 12 months.
+ASU 2016-02 requires an entity to recognize a right-of-use asset and lease liability for all leases with terms greater than 12 months.
 Recognition, measurement and presentation of expenses will depend on classification as a finance or operating lease.
 The amendments also require certain quantitative and qualitative disclosures about leasing arrangements.
 Early adoption is permitted.
-The updated guidance requires a modified retrospective adoption.
-This update will be effective for the Company beginning with its fiscal 2020 first quarter.
-The Company established a crossfunctional implementation team to evaluate and identify the impact of ASU 2016-02 on the Company's financial position, results of operations and cash flows.
-The Company is currently in the process of identifying changes to its business processes, systems and controls to support adoption of the new standard.
-The Company is considering the possible implications of the new standard on determining the valuation of new and existing leases, procedural and operational changes that may be necessary to comply with the provisions of the accounting update and all applicable financial statement disclosures required by the new guidance.
-At this time, the team has not completed its full analysis and is unable to quantify the impact; however, the Company believes the adoption of the new guidance will have a material impact on the total assets and total liabilities reported on the Company's consolidated balance sheets.
+The Company will adopt this standard using the required modified retrospective approach at the beginning of fiscal 2020.
+The Company established a cross-functional implementation team to evaluate and identify the impact of ASU 2016-02 on the Company's financial position, results of operations and cash flows.
+Based on the preliminary work completed, the Company has concluded its assessment on its leasing arrangements, evaluated the impact of applying the practical expedients and accounting policy elections and is currently working on implementing software to meet the reporting requirements of this standard.
+The Company is also in the process of identifying changes to its business processes and controls to support adoption of the new standard.
+The team is continuing to understand the full analysis of the adoption, but is unable to quantify the impact at this time.
+The Company anticipates the adoption of this new standard to result in a significant increase in lease-related assets and liabilities on the Company's consolidated balance sheets.
+The impact on the Company's Consolidated Statements of Income is currently being evaluated.
+As the impact of this standard is non-cash in nature, the Company does not anticipate its adoption to have an impact on the Company's Consolidated Statement of Cash Flows.